Violent Crimes (song): Background and development

-Co-writer Kevin Parker of Tame Impala was unaware that the track would be on the album until a friend informed him that it was being played at the listening party; Parker previously thought he was credited on "Ghost Town", not "Violent Crimes".
-Allegedly, Parker sent a number of samples to West for the album, though assumed that they hadn't made the cut after not hearing back from him.
-Prior to co-producer 7 Aurelius receiving credit on the song, he had been inactive musically since 2012.
-West's track "Brothers" later surfaced online in July 2019 with production included from 7 Aurelius, and the track flips "Violent Crimes".
+Co-writer Kevin Parker of Tame Impala was unaware that the track would be on the album until a friend informed him that it was being played at the listening party; Parker previously thought he was credited on "Ghost Town," not "Violent Crimes."
+Allegedly, Parker sent a number of samples to West for the album, though he assumed that they hadn't made the cut after not hearing back from him.
+Prior to co-producer 7 Aurelius receiving credit for the song, he had been inactive musically since 2012.
+He had originally created aspects of the song for "Brothers", which would later be previewed on the BET show Tales in June of 2019.